-Public programs and events--including both family-oriented and scholarly programs--will be offered throughout the year to accompany our exhibitions.
-Admission to all of our programs is free and all visitors are welcome.
-Check back for updates!
+Public programs and events, including family-oriented and scholarly programs, are offered throughout the year to accompany our exhibitions.
+Admission is free and all visitors are welcome!